TheWinged7/Payday2-Mask-Editor/README.md

 # Payday2-Mask-Editor
+## At current this project has been dropped for time/technical knowledge reasons. ##
+I am no 3D modeler, and struggled UV mapping the 3 masks I managed to do.
+The rest of the project is fairly simple, but with the number of masks, patterns, colours, and materials being released almost monthly, i have no chance of keeping up.

-An attempt to create a program in unity to preview payday 2 masks customisations, including material, patten and colours.
+## An attempt to create a program in unity to preview payday 2 masks customisations, including material, patten and colours. ##

 at current, very little is done while i learn c# and making programs in unity.
-CURRENTLY FINISHED:
+# CURRENTLY FINISHED: #
   + 3 masks UV mapped and imported.
   + All base game masks found and exported, but not converted.
   + All base game material textures located and imported.